agonzalezro/configura/README.md

 It supports `int`s, `string`s, `bool`s & `time.Duration`s, to use those, your
-env variables should be parsable values (aka, don't set it to "Alex" when you are expecting an int) and that's all1
+env variables should be parsable values (aka, don't set it to "Alex" when you are expecting an int) and that's all!

 ### Example